Azathioprine: Inflammatory bowel disease

 Azathioprine has been used in the management of moderate to severe chronically active Crohn's disease, to maintain clinical remission (absence of disease activity) in corticosteroid-dependent patients, and to provide benefit in people with fistulizing Crohn's disease.
-The onset of action is slow, and it may require several months to achieve clinical response.
+The onset of action is slow, and several months may be required to achieve a clinical response.

-Azathioprine treatment is associated with an increased risk of lymphoma, but if this is due to the drug or a predisposition related to Crohn's disease is unclear.
+Azathioprine treatment is associated with an increased risk of lymphoma, but whether this is due to the drug or a predisposition related to Crohn's disease is unclear.
 Lower doses of azathioprine are used as a therapy in children with refractory or corticosteroid-dependent Crohn's disease, without causing many side effects.
 It may also be used to prevent flares in those with ulcerative colitis.

 Others

 Azathioprine is sometimes used in systemic lupus erythematosus, requiring a maintenance dose of 15 mg or higher of prednisone in those who experience recurrent flares.

 It is used as an add-on therapy when steroid therapy is given by mouth for pemphigus and myasthenia gravis, as a "steroid-sparing" agent.
 Azathioprine is also used to maintain remission in people who have granulomatosis with polyangiitis.

 It can be very effective in eczema and atopic dermatitis, though it is not commonly used.
 The British National Eczema Society lists it as a third-line treatment for severe to moderate cases of these skin diseases.

-It was widely used for the treatment of multiple sclerosis until the first half of the 1990s.
-Concerns about increased risk of malignancy has led to a decreased use, yet it is still used in maintenance treatment for people who frequently relapse.
+It was widely used to treat multiple sclerosis until the first half of the 1990s.
+Concerns about increased risk of malignancy have led to a decreased use, yet it is still used in maintenance treatment for people who frequently relapse.
 A 2007 Cochrane review found that azathioprine reduced the number of relapses in the first year of treatment and disease progression in the first two to three years and did not find an increase in cancer, and noted the need for direct comparison of azathioprine and interferon beta, conflicting conclusions regarding cancer, and the potential for long-term risks.

 A widely used therapy for idiopathic pulmonary fibrosis was azathioprine in combination with prednisone and N-acetylcysteine.
-A 2012 study showed that outcomes were worse with this combination than with placebo.
+A 2012 study showed that this combination produced worse outcomes than a placebo.